How to book Greek ferry tickets – Travel tips & info

 Seat types in Greek ferries

 For every leg of your journey, you’ll have the option to choose a seat type.
-I won’t go that deep into the seat types here because I mainly want to show you the booking process.
-However, I will write extensively about the Greek ferries seat types in the next section and share my thoughts about them.
+I won’t delve too deeply into the seat types here, as I primarily want to show you the booking process.
+However, I will write extensively about the seat types on Greek ferries in the next section and share my thoughts on them.

 As you can see in the example below, I chose a variety of seats for each ferry itinerary to the Greek islands.
 Then, you click “Cost Analysis” to see the total price of your ferry journey to the Greek islands.